matteocacciola/ViFi-CLIP/README.md

 ```bash
 pixi run train ./configs/dangers_5_with_freeze.yml
 ```
+### ONNX models
+At the end of the training, in the output folder (default: `.runs/Y-m-d_H-M-S/`) there will be an `onnx` folder containing the best checkpoint in the ONNX format.
+The content of the folder can be placed in the corresponding checkpoint directory in the inference pipeline project to be used as model.

 **Note:**
 - We recommend keeping the total batch size as mentioned in the respective config files.
 Please use `--accumulation-steps` to maintain the total batch size.
 Specifically, here the effective total batch size is 8(`GPUs_NUM`) x 4(`TRAIN.BATCH_SIZE`) x 16(`TRAIN.ACCUMULATION_STEPS`) = 512.